mylozzax/lozzax/contrib/gitian/DOCKRUN.md

 of the resulting binaries.
 You'll be prompted to check if the sums look good, and if so then the results will be signed, and the signatures will be pushed to GitHub.

-You can also look in the [gitian.sigs](https://github.com/monero-project/gitian.sigs/) repo and / or [getmonero.org release checksums](https://web.getmonero.org/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
+You can also look in the [gitian.sigs](https://github.com/lozzax-project/gitian.sigs/) repo and / or [lozzax.xyz release checksums](https://web.lozzax.xyz/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
 If there is ever a mismatch -- **STOP!
 Something is wrong**.
 Contact others on IRC / GitHub to figure out what is going on.

 Other Options